laravel/docs/queries.md

 		return false;
 	});

-#### Retrieving A Single Row / Column From A Table

-If you just need to retrieve a single row from the database table, you may use the `first` method.
-This method will return a single `StdClass` object:

-	$user = DB::table('users')->where('name', 'John')->first();

-	echo $user->name;

-If you don't even need an entire row, you may extract a single value from a record using the `value` method.
-This method will return the value of the column directly:

-	$email = DB::table('users')->where('name', 'John')->value('email');

 #### Retrieving A List Of Column Values

 If you would like to retrieve an array contains the values of a single column, you may use the `lists` method.
-This method will return an array of role titles, allowing you to loop through each title:
+In this example, we'll retrieve an array of role titles:

 	$titles = DB::table('roles')->lists('title');